google/ml-metadata/g3doc/get_started.md

                                 downgrade_to_schema_version = 0)
 ```

-NOTE: When downgrading, MLMD prevents data loss as much as possible.
+WARNING: When downgrading, MLMD prevents data loss as much as possible.
 However,
 newer schema versions might be inherently more expressive and hence a downgrade
 can introduce data loss.
+When using backends that do not support DDL
+transactions (e.g., MySQL), the database should be backed up before downgrading
+and the downgrade script should be the only MLMD connection to the database.

 The list of `schema_version` used in MLMD releases are: